Counselling and Referrals

 The AIDS Action Council delivers a wide range of services for individuals, families and the community in Canberra and the surrounding region.
 Working in partnership with other service providers, our aim is to improve the physical, mental and social wellbeing of people who access our services.

-Counselling is available from 9am to 4pm on Mondays through to Fridays with session available Thursday evening and Saturday mornings.
+Counselling is available from 9am to 4pm on (Mondays,Tuesdays through to Fridays with session available Tuesday and Thursday evenings and Saturday mornings.
 Most sessions are 50 to 60 minutes with the number of sessions negotiated when exploring your needs and goals.

 Who can access counselling?

-Counselling is provided for all members of the community over the age of 16, regardless of gender, sexual orientation, lifestyle choice, cultural background, religious belief or economic circumstances.
-Through counselling we provide assessments, support, advocacy and referral for a range of issues including: coming to terms with your gender and sexuality, emotional and physical health, relationships, employment, education and accommodation.
+Counselling is provided free of charge for all members of the community over the age of 16, regardless of gender, sexual orientation, lifestyle choice, cultural background, religious belief or economic circumstances.
+Through counselling we provide assessments, support, advocacy and referral for a range of issues including but not limited to: coming to terms with your gender and sexuality, emotional and physical health, relationships, employment, education and accommodation.

 Our counselling service is currently free of charge.
-However, during busy periods we prioritise people who are:
+During busy periods we may need to prioritise people who are: